SaiLord28/AdvancedProgramming/second workshop/README.md

 This program allows users to create, upload, and browse a catalog of vehicles.
 Designers can create various types of vehicles and upload them to the platform.
 Users can view the catalog and browse vehicles created by others.

+It has the documentation and Scripts explanation.

 ## Features

 - Create account/login functionality for users and designers.
 - Designer functionality to create and upload vehicles.
 - Catalog browsing for users to view available vehicles.
 - Object-oriented design with classes for Engine, Vehicle, Car, Truck, Yacht, Motorcycle.
-- No longer manages MVC model, now functions as a monolithic system.
+- No longer manages MVC model, now functions as a monolith model.

 ## Usage